The missed opportunity for NHS reform

 Lansley's position looks increasingly untenable.
 I almost felt sorry for him

-was to be health secretary.
-But dumping him in a reshuffle has risks for
+to be health secretary.
+But dumping him in a reshuffle has risks for Cameron.

-Cameron.
-Sections of his party feel Lansley is being unfairly blamed for
+Sections of his party feel Lansley is being unfairly blamed for Cameron's

-Cameron's failure to know what his own government was doing, an error
+failure to know what his own government was doing, an error which highlights

-which highlights the prime minister's growing reputation for poor attention
+the prime minister's growing reputation for poor attention to detail.

 Lansley’s failure to manage risk exposed

 The report published by the Commons' Public Accounts Committee is yet